MissVeronica/um-delete-users-awaiting-email/README.md

 ### Default {reminder_text} and translatable
 1. Email placeholder {reminder_text} text - This email is a reminder for Activation of your Account {username} Registered at {registration_date}.
 2. Email placeholder {reminder_text} last text - NOTE!
 This is our last reminder about activation of your Account.
-Your Account will be removed at {removal_time} {removal_days} days after your Registration.
+Your Account will be removed at {removal_time} which is  {removal_days} days after your Registration.

 ## WP Cronjobs
 1. Hook name Remind late Users: um_cron_remind_users_awaiting_email